awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 Problem was: Error: connect ETIMEDOUT <IPADDRESS>
 ```

-**Possible causes:** If your AWS Cloud9 environment is using a proxy to access the Internet, AWS Cloud9 needs the proxy details to install dependencies\.
+**Possible causes:** If your AWS Cloud9 environment is using a proxy to access the internet, AWS Cloud9 needs the proxy details to install dependencies\.
 This error will appear if you have not provided your proxy details to AWS Cloud9\.

 **Recommended solutions:** To provide your proxy details to AWS Cloud9, append the following to your environment's `~/.bashrc` file\.